 canleloglu@sabanciuniv.edu

 Abstract— Wireless Mesh Network (WMN) technology is a multi-hop high-speed networking technology for broadband network access.
-WMNs are easy to deploy and cheap systems comparing to base stations.
-It is highly desirable to build and use a secure payment system over WMNs to provide network access to mobile or stationary clients.
-In this paper a secure and seamless way of pre-payment for Internet access is proposed and networks simulations for this system are shown.
+Compared to base stations WMNs are easy to deploy and cost effective systems.
+Building a secure payment system over WMNs is highly desirable since it provides network access to mobile or stationary clients.
+In this paper a secure and seamless way of pre-payment for Internet access is proposed additionally network simulations for this system isshown.

 Keywords—Wireless Mesh Networks, Cryptography, Payment Systems, Security, Network Simulation

 Introduction

-Wireless Mesh Networks [1] are often used systems for service providing; moreover a secure system built by using WMNs should support user identification, authentication as well as authorization and accounting.
+Wireless Mesh Networks [1] are systems often used for service providing; moreover a secure system built using WMNs should support user identification, authentication as well as authorization and accounting.

-In common payment systems service providers do not fully trust clients, but in reality service providers –intentionally or not- may over charge the clients or charge for services that they did not provide.
-Using native cryptographic algorithms it is proven that every action could have an undeniable cryptographic proof so that client could not get service without payment and service providers could not charge without serving.
+Commonly payment systems service providers do not fully trust clients, but in reality service providers –intentionally or not- may over charge the clients or charge for services that they did not provide.
+It is proven that using native cryptographic algorithms every action could have an undeniable cryptographic proof so that the client could not get service without payment, and service providers could not charge without serving.

-The designed secure and seamless pre-payment system has the properties such as wide-coverage, seamless mobility and roaming, anonymity, mutual authentication, two-way honesty, preventing double spending and unlinkability.
-10 protocols are designed for actions of system entities in the system, and these protocols are tested using network simulator 3 [2].
-The designed system had successful results in unit tests and these results are presented in this paper too.
+The secure and seamless pre-payment system presented in this paper has the properties such as wide-coverage, seamless mobility and roaming, anonymity, mutual authentication, two-way honesty, preventing double spending and unlinkability.
+Tenprotocols are designed for actions of the system entities.
+These protocols are tested using network simulator 3 [2].
+The designed system had successful results in unit tests and the results are explained in this paper.

 Cryptographic Notes

-Using some cryptographic primitives such as public key cryptosystems and hash functions forms up the designed protocol.
-2048-bit RSA [3] is used for public key encryption-decryption and signature purposes.
-AES-128 [4] is used for symmetric key cryptography and SHA-256 [4, 5] is used as a hash algorithm in the system.
-HMAC [5, 6] algorithm is used for challenge-response protocols.
+The designed protocol is formed by the usage of some cryptographic primitives such as public key cryptosystems and hash functions .
+2048-bit RSA [3] is employed for public key encryption-decryption and signature purposes.
+AES-128 [4] is utilized for symmetric key cryptography.
+SHA-256 [4, 5] is used as a hash algorithm in the system.
+HMAC [5, 6] algorithm is developed for challenge-response protocols.

 General Overview of Proposed Scheme and System Entities

-The proposed system is a secure pre-payment infrastructure for WMNs that also considers users' privacy and fairness.
+The proposed system is a secure pre-payment infrastructure for WMNs that also consider users' privacy and fairness.
 In this infrastructure there are mobile phones or laptops as clients, as well as tools that are used for service providing.

 Table 1 gives a list of system entities that function in the proposed system.

 TABLE I System Entities